Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Introduction

-While Temporal Graph Networks (TGNs)~\cite{rossi2020temporal,tjandra2024enhancing} have emerged as state-of-the-art tools for learning on such data, their training efficiency remains fundamentally constrained by a key challenge: temporal sparsity of supervision signals.
-In real-world scenarios, node-level targets (e.g., user preferences or interaction frequencies) are observed irregularly, leaving many chronological batches without supervision.
-This sparsity forces models to skip parameter updates for significant portions of training data, resulting in slow convergence.

-Current TGN implementations process batches in two modes: full training steps for batches with supervision targets and memory-only updates for those without.
-While this preserves temporal integrity, it creates an efficiency bottleneck—particularly for large-scale graphs where labeled batches may represent less than 2\% of interactions, as Table~\ref{tab:datasets} demonstrates.
+The current state-of-the-art models for these problems are Temporal Graph Networks (TGNs)~\cite{tgn_icml_grl2020,tjandra2024tgnv2}.
+However, even for TGNs, the training is often impeded by the sparsity of supervision signals.
+Node-level labels (e.g., explicit user preferences or interactions) appear irregularly, leaving many time steps unlabeled.
+Current TGN implementations process batches in two modes: full training steps for batches with supervision labels and memory-related state updates for others.
+This creates an efficiency bottleneck as labeled batches constitute less than $2\%$ of interactions for many applied problems~\cite{huang2023temporal}.
+As a result, models skip parameter updates for large portions of the data, slowing convergence.

-For most temporal node prediction datasets, the target is forecasting interactions within a specified time frame, such as a music genre, a subreddit, or a token~\cite{huang2023temporal}.
-Such interactions are a realisation of a random point process, such as a non-homogeneous Poisson process, with a dynamics governed by a slowly changing latent state of an object~\cite{cai2018modeling}.
-While in some cases it is safe to assume that the latent state doesn't change within prolonged periods, in most cases a slow dynamics reflects reality the best~\cite{klenitskiy2024does}.
-This temporal consistency enables effective prediction through historical patterns: simple heuristics like temporal neighbor aggregation~\cite{trivedi2018dyrep} can capture basic dynamics, while sophisticated architectures like temporal graph networks~\cite{rossi2020temporal} achieve state-of-the-art performance through learned memory modules.
+In most temporal node prediction datasets, the target is to predict interaction types, such as a music genre, a subreddit, or a token~\cite{huang2023temporal}, within a specified time frame.
+Such interactions can be viewed as a realization of a marked temporal point process, such as a non-homogeneous Poisson process, with a dynamics governed by a slowly changing latent state of an object~\cite{cai2018modeling}.
+Although the latent state may experience changes, mostly it remains stable for long intervals, gradually drifting in time~\cite{klenitskiy2024does,li2024sequential}.
+Such slow evolution provides temporal consistency that models can leverage, from temporal-neighbor aggregation~\cite{trivedi2018dyrep} to Temporal Graph Networks with learned memory~\cite{tgn_icml_grl2020}, which achieved state-of-the-art results through learned memory modules.

-Inspired by observations on the slow dynamics of node preferences, we develop a pseudo-labels generation approach based on past observations that would allow faster training while maintaining model quality for TGNs.
-Our key insight is that temporal consistency in node behaviors allows historical supervision signals to guide learning during label-scarce periods.

-We propose three aggregation strategies for pseudo-label generation that capture different patterns of the preferences dynamics, ranging from simple last-available value to more complex weighting of recent preferences with weight declining with time passed between interaction and the current moment: Persistent Forecast: Last-observed target propagation; Historical Average: Long-term baseline from all past targets; Moving Average: Exponentially weighted recent preferences.